 On the full-size headphone side, I am absolutely delighted MrSpeakers and Audeze started focusing again on the mid-fi market with some top-performing headphones such as the AEON, the SINE DX, and the launch of the LCD-2 Classic.

 With the arrival of the Hifiman Sundara in 2018, I do hope we can focus more on sound than price when speaking about these companies.

 Customs continued their diversification and matured remarkably so in 2017.
 Instead of the drive count war, we got technology diversification with companies bringing in more and more interesting ways to build monitors.

-We also covered the bizarre but oh so wonderful SPearphone SB-7 from StereoPravda which gave us hope that boutique can continue to be the innovative leaders in an already saturated market.
+We also covered the bizarre but oh-so-wonderful SPearphone SB-7 from StereoPravda which gave us hope that boutique companies can continue to be the innovative leaders in an already saturated market.